Ziyaxoxo/DSA-in-Cpp/README.md

 # DSA-in-Cpp

 🌸 This repository contains the problems that I practice on a regular basis.
-It is basically notes/solutions for revision during placement preparation for myself.
+It is basically notes/solutions for revision during placement preparation for myself and hopefully help out my peers with quick revision.
 Aim of this repository is to improve my skill in cpp programming and to master data structure and algorithm.
-It is a personal journey and I will keep updating as I solve moreproblem and learn new concepts.
+It is a personal journey and I will keep updating as I solve more problems and learn new concepts.

 🧩 This repository contains: